ALS: Therapy

 Physical therapy plays a large role in rehabilitation for individuals with ALS.
 Specifically, physical, occupational, and speech therapists can set goals and promote benefits for individuals with ALS by delaying loss of strength, maintaining endurance, limiting pain, improving speech and swallowing, preventing complications, and promoting functional independence.

-Occupational therapy and special equipment such as assistive technology can also enhance people's independence and safety throughout the course of ALS.
+Occupational therapy and special equipment such as assistive technology can also enhance people's independence and safety throughout ALS.
 Gentle, low-impact aerobic exercise such as performing activities of daily living, walking, swimming, and stationary bicycling can strengthen unaffected muscles, improve cardiovascular health, and help people fight fatigue and depression.
 Range of motion and stretching exercises can help prevent painful spasticity and shortening (contracture) of muscles.
-Physical and occupational therapists can recommend exercises that provide these benefits without overworking muscles, because muscle exhaustion can lead to worsening of symptoms associated with ALS, rather than providing help to people with ALS.
+Physical and occupational therapists can recommend exercises that provide these benefits without overworking muscles because muscle exhaustion can lead to a worsening of symptoms associated with ALS, rather than providing help to people with ALS.
 They can suggest devices such as ramps, braces, walkers, bathroom equipment (shower chairs, toilet risers, etc.), and wheelchairs that help people remain mobile.
-Occupational therapists can provide or recommend equipment and adaptations to enable ALS people to retain as much safety and independence in activities of daily living as possible.
+Occupational therapists can provide or recommend equipment and adaptations to enable people with ALS to retain as much safety and independence in activities of daily living as possible.
 Since respiratory insufficiency is the primary cause of mortality, physical therapists can help improve respiratory outcomes in people with ALS by implementing pulmonary physical therapy.
 This includes inspiratory muscle training, lung volume recruitment training, and manual assisted cough therapy aimed at increasing respiratory muscle strength as well as increasing survival rates.

 People with ALS who have difficulty speaking or swallowing may benefit from working with a speech-language pathologist.
-These health professionals can teach people adaptive strategies such as techniques to help them speak louder and more clearly.
-As ALS progresses, speech-language pathologists can recommend the use of augmentative and alternative communication such as voice amplifiers, speech-generating devices (or voice output communication devices) or low-tech communication techniques such as head mounted laser pointers, alphabet boards or yes/no signals.
+These health professionals can teach people adaptive strategies, such as techniques to help them speak louder and more clearly.
+As ALS progresses, speech-language pathologists can recommend the use of augmentative and alternative communication such as voice amplifiers, speech-generating devices (or voice output communication devices), or low-tech communication techniques such as head-mounted laser pointers, alphabet boards or yes/no signals.

-In a study published in 2022, a completely locked-in ALS patient was fitted with two 64-bit brain implant microarrays in his motor cortex in 2020.
-Using audible feedback from his own intentional neural firing rates, he was able to communicate letters to form phrases.
-This is the first example of communication at length with a fully locked-in ALS patient.